ash-project/ash_json_api/documentation/tutorials/getting-started-with-json-api.md

 ## Create a router

-Create a separate Router Module to work with your Api and Registry.
+Create a separate Router Module to work with your Apis.
 It will generate the routes for your Resources and provide the functions you would usually have in a Controller.

 We will later forward requests from your Applications primary (Phoenix) Router to you Ash JSON API Router.